 First, test your home for air-tightness.
 On a breezy day, carefully hold a lit incense stick or a smoke pencil next to your windows, doors, electrical boxes, plumbing fixtures, electrical outlets and switches, ceiling fixtures, baseboards, attic hatches, and other locations where there is a possible air path to the outside.

-If the smoke stream travels horizontally, you have located an air leak that may need caulking, sealing, or weatherstripping.
+If the smoke stream drifts horizontally, you have located an air leak that may need caulking, sealing, or weatherstripping.

 When weatherizing your home, these are the most common areas that need to be sealed up:

 - Caulk and weatherstrip baseboards, doors and windows that leak air.

 Caulk and seal air leaks where plumbing, ducting, or electrical wiring penetrates through walls, floors, ceilings, and soffits over cabinets.